Warbo/nix-eval/README.md

 to control which packages and modules are available during evaluation.
 This is achieved by calling out to the [Nix package manager](http://nixos.org/nix).

-# Implementation Details
+## Implementation Details

 `Expr` is the type of expressions, which contains a list of package names, a list of modules to import, a list of compiler flags, a list of `String`s to put in the generated module and a `String` of Haskell code to evaluate.
-All of these are just `String`s internally, but we use wrappers prevent accidentally using packages as modules, etc.
+All of these are just `String`s internally, but we use wrappers to prevent accidentally using packages as modules, etc.

 A few combinators are provided for common manipulations, for example